 Even the watch case is designed for your outdoor activities.
 It is made of resin that’s tough enough to protect the internal mechanism of the watch.
-On the watch dial are luminous hands, partial Arabic numerals, and a date window at 3 o’clock.
+The watch has luminous hands and dial with partial Arabic numerals and a date window at 3 o’clock.

 Casio G-Shock GW9400 Rangeman

-It also comes with a resin body with some stainless steel details, which are both durable materials and looks good.
+It also comes with a resin body with some stainless steel details, which are both durable materials and look good.

 When it comes to functionality, this timepiece is also solar-powered so you don’t have to worry much about replacing its battery.
 It is also designed with tactical features – barometer, altimeter, compass, and thermometer.
 These functions are great for military operations and other outdoor activities.